exhibitions

 Each woman's hands are unique -- artistic statements in themselves.
 Whether they are worn, cracked, manicured or youthful, each pair of hands echo the stages of a woman's life, what Thompson calls the "maiden, mother, crone cycle."
 Thompson hopes viewers will appreciate the beauty and variety of women and what they give us on a daily basis.
 "These hands are so indicative of their deepness, their compassion, everything," she said.

-comments from the exhibition visitor's book
+from the exhibit's visitor's book

 "This is beautiful photography."